 A career goal is basically a statement that defines the job you aspire to have and your expectations for your professional future.

 It must be realistic, something you believe you can really achieve.
 If you don’t set it clearly, it’s hard to build an action plan toward this attainable goal.
 Of course, no one is saying that you shouldn’t be ambitious; however, you need to know the limits.
-It is crucial to avoid common career mistakes of not having clear career goal, progression planning and network reach out.
+It is crucial to avoid common career mistakes of not having clear career goals, progression planning and network reach out.

 How You Can Develop These Goals